Coastline2018/linereg/readme.md

-`linereg` is an simple experiment in linear regression plotting of user-generated data, written in python 2.7.
+`linereg` generates trendlines by linear regression on user-input data.

 The program is invoked from the command line with the command `python start.py`, which starts a localhost server (`server.py`), serving on port 8000.